-VCOE maintained data in the Foster Focus database, which is accessible by school district liaisons, allowing them to see pertinent information on all foster youth attending school in their district.
-Further, VCOE maintained student data in the statewide CMS/CWS child welfare database accessible by social workers and probation officers.
+VCOE continues to maintain data in the Foster Focus database, which is accessible by school district liaisons, allowing them to see pertinent information on all foster youth attending school in their district.
+Further, VCOE maintained student data in the statewide child welfare database accessible by social workers and probation officers.